Labor & Industry Lawyers – Seattle, Washington

 - After an injured worker’s injury or occupational disease has reached maximum medical improvement, a determination must be made as to the worker’s ability to return to the workforce.

 - If an injured worker can no longer perform the job they were doing when they were injured, and if they have no work history performing work they are now able to do, and if they did not acquire work skills that are transferrable to a job they are now able to do, then vocational retraining may be authorized.

 - A fund of approximately $17,000 is set aside for the worker to attend vocational retraining or school for a two year period.

 - Depending on the retraining plan an injured worker opts for, time loss benefits will continue for 6 – 24 months.

 - A worker is permanently disabled and considered unable to work when they are no longer able to perform the work they have done in the past and they are not able to be retrained for work that they are able to perform within their permanent restrictions.

 - Permanent disabilities are paid as a pension for the rest of the injured worker’s life; and in some cases for the life of their spouse, as well.

 - Permanently disabled workers may be entitled to Federal Social Security Disability Benefits.

-At Phillips Law Firm our L & I Lawyers are dedicated to getting you the justice and compensation that you deserve.
-Call Phillips Law Firm at 1-888-612-3640, we are waiting to assist you 24/7.
-We offer free case evaluations and have a no fee promise.
-If we don’t recover anything for you, you don’t owe us anything.
-For more information please visit our Workers’ Compensation page.
+Our L & I Lawyers are dedicated to getting you the justice and compensation that you deserve.
+Call Phillips Law Firm at 1-888-708-6000.
+We are waiting to assist you 24/7 with a free case evaluation.
+And remember our no fee promise.
+That means if we don’t recover anything for you, you don’t owe us anything.